top of page

 Flexibility in Learning

-Traditional training has often taken the form of “one-day intensive sessions” or “several weeks of continuous courses.”
-For busy professionals or participants from different backgrounds, this format can be overwhelming, making it difficult to absorb everything at once.
+Traditional training often takes the form of “one-day intensive sessions” or “several weeks of continuous courses.”
+For busy professionals or participants from various backgrounds, this format can be overwhelming, making it difficult to absorb everything at once.

 Compatibility with Self-Directed Learning